nhrones/To-Do-List/readme.md

 If something breaks, you can delete the localStorage file, and a blank template will auto install on next start.
 See: ./selections.js/

 I started this project as a DWM-ReactiveUI app.
 I liked it so much, that I spent time
 creating this HTML version.
-It was very difficult with my limited CSS experience to get
+I liked the look and feel of my Desktop version This html version was very difficult as I have limited CSS experience.
-the same look-and-feel as the deno-desktop version.

-Have Fun
+## Have Fun!
+Make a copy and clean up my clumsy code.